-1) explore the correlations between educational attainment and civil society characteristics and agency;
+1) explores the correlations between educational attainment and civil society characteristics and agency;

-2) assess how formal and non-formal education systems and programmes increase the attention to and comprehension of local politics;
+2) assesses how formal and non-formal education systems and programmes increase the attention to and comprehension of local politics;

-3) identify innovative, multi-scalar and context-specific approaches to nurture democratization processes through education.
+3) identifies innovative, multi-scalar and context-specific approaches to nurture democratization processes through education.

 The aim is to bring together the disciplines of education and international development while drawing from and contributing to research on democratization, civil society and agency.
 Drawing on the case study of Uganda, the project generates new insights that inform transformative and self-emancipatory developmental models in the field of education and international development.
 In this process, current and future publications are informed by local perspectives, narratives, and accounts of everyday realities from a wide range of Ugandan actors.
 Ultimately, the main objective is to offer alternative routes towards democratization through education in and not for sub-Saharan African states.
 To ensure a more nuanced approach, quantitative findings are complemented with qualitative data on how educational structures and its empowering elements are perceived by Ugandans themselves.
 Besides, the project expands existing and ongoing research on development and democratization in sub-Saharan African states in highlighting the importance but also limitations of education therein.
 In a wider sense, it is of great relevance to debates on the effectiveness of aid, aid dependency but also democratization.